kawai924/SementicNYWeatherAccident/README.md

 3) **Populate ontology:** Add instances to the generated ontology using [Python](https://www.python.org/) and [RDFLib](https://github.com/RDFLib/rdflib).
 > [Documentation](https://rdflib.readthedocs.io/en/stable/intro_to_creating_rdf.html) on how to create graphs and triplets using RDFLib

+## How to query an ontology using SPARQL and RDFLib

+Use [RDFLib](https://github.com/RDFLib/rdflib) to query graph using [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) syntax.
+> Follow [this](https://www.oreilly.com/library/view/programming-the-semantic/9780596802141/ch04.html) tutorial on how to create simple queries

 ## Setting up and running the project